Abhay-art-git/Retrieval-Augmented-Generation/README.md

 ## About The Project

-**[Your Project Name]** bridges the gap between Large Language Models (LLMs) and your private knowledge base.
+**[RAG MODEL]** bridges the gap between Large Language Models (LLMs) and your private knowledge base.
 Standard LLMs have a knowledge cut-off and can't access your proprietary documents.
 This RAG model overcomes that limitation by first retrieving relevant information from your provided data and then using an LLM to generate a human-like, context-aware answer.

 This project was built to [mention your motivation, e.g., "provide a simple framework for developers to build custom Q&A bots," or "explore advanced RAG techniques"].